pjferguson/pjferguson/README.md

 ##### About

-- Currently working on memory-unsafe code analysis, static analysis tooling, & SIEM query language translators.
+- Currently working on static analysis tooling, & SIEM query language translators.
-- Interests: ML for computer security, autonomous vehicles, & hardware.
+- Other Interests: ML for computer security, autonomous vehicles, & hardware.